 Procurement teams must be able to demonstrate that they have performed a detailed review of each proposal’s strengths in context of their respective prices and found the higher priced offer to provide better value.
 A thorough evaluation process is key to ensure that you have confidence in the scores and selection.
 Meanwhile, thorough documentation ensures that you can adequately justify the decision after the fact, in the event of vendor debriefs, bid protests, or internal audits.

 RFPs provide structure to manage complexity and ensure a level playing field in some of the world’s most important spending decisions.
 However, they are often conducted behind closed doors.
 The State of the RFP uncovers industry benchmarks for RFP set-up, RFP pricing, evaluation, and outcomes, dispel common myths and shed light on the best practices of leading procurement teams.

-For more answers to your RFP questions, attend the State of the RFP Benchmarking webinar on Wednesday, December 12.
+For more answers to your RFP questions, view the State of the RFP Benchmarking webinar-on-demand.

 Bonfire helps public procurement teams reach better sourcing outcomes through an experience that’s blazingly fast, powered by peer insights, and so easy to use—vendors love it just as much as buyers do.